The beaches in Naples, Italy, like this vibrant southern city itself, are often highly characterful.

 Positano Beach, Amalfi Coast

-When you’re looking for beaches near Naples, Italy, it’s hard not to think about Positano Beach.
+When you’re looking for beaches near Naples, Italy, it’s hard not to think about visiting Positano Beach, one of the best things to do along the Amalfi Coast.

 As you can imagine, Positano Beach—like the famous pastel-print coastal town adorning the surrounding wisteria-fringed cliffs—is a busy spot in the warmer months.
 Needle-nosed speedboats anchor offshore, while the striped umbrellas of the beach clubs with their color-matched loungers are full of sun-tanned physiques.